If you are open to an alternative, you’ll find a natural toothpaste, without added chemicals, is much better for you and the environment.

 As a society, we have long been led to believe that fluoride is a “good” chemical to use in toothpaste for dental hygiene purposes.
 However, there is research to indicate that fluoride is, indeed, bad for our health.

-It makes sense to avoid chemicals and non-natural products as much as possible, especially in times of desperate need when you only have basic items available.
+It makes sense to avoid chemicals and non-natural products as much as possible.

-So, if you are struggling to get hold of toothpaste or would just prefer to make your own, what can you do for a replacement in desperate times?
+So, if you are struggling to get hold of toothpaste or would just prefer to make your own, what can you do for a replacement?

 To make your own DIY toothpaste, you will need the following simple ingredients…